Intemnets-Lab/VANET-Broadcast-Protocol/README.md

 VANET Broadcast Protocol (VBP) is a framework that supports a wireless, multi-hop routing protocol made for vehicular networks.
 It is built on top of an open-source network simulator tool called [ns-3](https://www.nsnam.org/about/).

-The goal of VBP is:
+The goals of VBP are:

+1. To simulate a wireless, multi-hop routing protocol on vehicular networks
-1. To provide a framework for researchers to test their routing algorithms on wireless, multi-hop network topologies.
+2. To provide a framework for researchers to create their own routing algorithms

-    a.
-Researchers can focus on implementing their routing algorithms on the routing layer of the TCP/IP wireless stack rather than implementing the wireless stack from scratch
-2. To document minimal requirements for a user to set up their own wireless routing protocol in ns-3
+3. To document the process and requirements of setting up a custom routing protocol in ns-3
-3. To test our routing protocol using the VBP framework

-For example, if a researcher has a custom routing algorithm, we provide a minimal way to test it.

-Users can modify the existing routing protocol to test their own routing algorithms

 ### Requirements
 VBP was built using ns-3 version 3.35. ns-3 supports unix based enviornments and it is recommended to use a unix-based environment such as Linux or MacOS.
 Windows Subsystem for Linux (WSL) is also an option for Windows 10 or Windows 11 users.